approvals/Approvals.NodeJS/docs/how_tos/InitializeJestForLogging.md

 <!-- endSnippet -->

-## Where is the JestGlobalSetup file located
+## Where should I create the `JestGlobalSetup.ts` file located

-This file, `JestGlobalSetup.js` is your file and can be located anywhere in your test code. just be sure to reference it in the `jest.config.js`
+This file, `JestGlobalSetup.ts` is your file and can be located anywhere in your test code. just be sure to reference it in the `jest.config.js`